weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex2_Test_Hybrid_Deployment.md

     -   the reply that you sent from Alex Wilber back to Allan Yoo

-24. Close the Message Trace Results window.
+23. Close this **Exchange admin center** tab (for the New Exchange admin center) in your Edge browser.

-25. In the Edge browser session, close the tab displaying Allan Yoo’s Outlook mailbox.
-Leave the two EAC tabs open and proceed to the next task.
+24. In the Edge browser session, close the tab displaying Allan Yoo’s Outlook mailbox.
+Leave the two EAC tabs open (for the classic EAC and the on-premises EAC) and proceed to the next task.

 ## Task 2: Migrate an on-premises mailbox to test your connectors